zachariahmilby/planet-viewer/README.md

 Matplotlib with produce excellent astronomical graphics, and the methods I've created here are designed to interface with both Astropy's extensions.

-`Planet` objects can be drawn in parts (using the various functions described below) or using the convenient `draw` method.
+`SolarSystemBody` objects can be drawn in parts (using the various functions described below) or using the convenient `draw` method.
 Rings can be drawn for Outer Solar System planets, and Neptune's Adams ring arcs can also be drawn.
-Available rings can be found in the `rings` property of the `Planet` class.
+Available rings can be found in the `rings` property of the `SolarSystemBody` class.

 The World Coordinate System (WCS) projection and corresponding transforms are the core of the visualization system.
 Several functions conveniently calculate